 - Searching for product market fit

-- Primary and secondary research to scope end-customer needs
+- Primary and secondary research to scope end-customer painpoints and needs

 - Ultra-low fidelity prototyping to demonstrate design intent

-- MVP: defined product category and value proposition(s)
+- MVP: defined product category and form factor

 - Quick iterations with rapid prototyping and off-the-shelf components

-- Top-down analysis: requirements listing and system decomposition
+- Top-down analysis: requirements and system decomposition to identify key risks

 - Detailed function and manufacturing de-risking (design and production validation tests)